AndreasJ93/AndreasJ93.github.io/about.markdown

 1. By making it a habbit of documenting the process I aim to put a larger emphasis on understanding the process and subject
 2. By documenting the process I'm able to go back and reflect on my understanding and the journey I have taken
 3. By making it a habbit of writing these documentations I hope to get a bit more motivation to keep up my studies

-## Subject areas
-As this site continues to grow